Brazil police say BRF itself not targeted in latest bribery probe

-SAO PAULO, Oct 1 (Reuters) - Brazilian federal police said on Tuesday that meatpacker BRF SA is not itself under investigation in their latest corruption probe, after the company cooperated with evidence of bribing public officials.
+SAO PAULO (Reuters) - Brazilian federal police said on Tuesday that meatpacker BRF SA (BRFS3.SA) is not itself under investigation in their latest corruption probe, after the company cooperated with evidence of bribing public officials.

 The individuals involved will be brought to justice, the police added.